Factors that are Predictors of Continuance in a Managed Care Organization at a Regional Health Care Facility in Connecticut

 Limitations of the study, implications for researchers, suggestions for future research, and an epilogue were presented.

 Schumann, Malcolm E. Jr., "Factors that are Predictors of Continuance in a Managed Care Organization at a Regional Health Care Facility in Connecticut" (2004).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 10.